joeljparks/swagger-codegen-tutorial/README.md

 `swagger-codegen generate -i petshop.yaml -l python-flash -o ./petshop`

 If you look in the "petshop" directory, you'll now see the scaffolding for your service!
+If you look in the "swagger_server", directory you'll find the structure for the petshop service.

+Check out the "models" directory.
+You'll see the model for the resource "Pet" we defined in the Swagger definition.

+Also take a look in the "controllers" directory at the "default_controller.py".
+You'll notice several instances of "do some magic".
+This is where you need to insert the code required to execute the defined operation.

+By following this approach, you can get new services up-and-running quickly, with automatic documentation and a high degree of consistency from developer to developer.